WTO upholds ruling on Boeing subsidies

 "It is now clear that European subsidies to Airbus are far larger - by multiples - and far more distortive than anything that the United States does for Boeing," Kirk said.

+The biggest trade dogfight at the WTO has already lasted longer than the Uruguay Round negotiations that led to the birth in 1995 of the world trade body, designed to bring order to the global trading system and roll back protectionism.

+"I think we're stuck.
+When you have this kind of WTO trade gridlock, one of two things can happen: One is both sides claim victory and walk away, the other is both sides claim victory and start fighting," aerospace analyst Richard Aboulafia said.

-The WTO had originally found that Boeing received at least $5.3 billion in subsidies including $2.2 billion in tax breaks through a defunct system of offshore corporations.
+The WTO panel originally found that Boeing received at least $5.3 billion in subsidies including $2.2 billion in tax breaks through a defunct system of offshore corporations.

+WTO judges reversed part of a finding that criticized some federal and state tax breaks but according to European sources maintained its core finding that the federal aid should be withdrawn.
+U.S. officials insist this has already happened.

-In Monday's appeal verdict, WTO judges accepted that the $2.2 billion of Foreign Sales Corp tax breaks were no longer relevant but strengthened a finding that Boeing got almost $500 million in subsidies through bonds issued in Wichita, Kansas.
+The WTO strengthened a finding that Boeing got almost $500 million in subsidies through bonds issued by Wichita, Kansas.

 Boeing officials said that what the company had lost, by seeing the amount of illegal subsidies revised upwards, had been offset by reductions in the amount of harm caused to Airbus, which they said had been reduced sharply in the appeal.